1939 Auckland Rugby League season: City Rovers Football Club

 They held their annual meeting on February 27 at Carlaw Park and it was said to be “the most successful in the history of the club”.
 Mr George Hunt presided with their report emphasising “the fine play of the senior team which contested the final of the Roope Rooster competition”.
 C. Raynes was made a life member and Mr. Ernie Asher was congratulated on “reaching his 30th year with the club and 32nd year” involved with the sport.
 The following officers were elected:- Patron, Mr C. Raynes; president, Mr George Hunt; vice-presidents same as last year with power to add; secretary Mr Ernie Asher; treasurer Mr S. Belshaw; auditor Mr E.J.
 Phelan; club captain, J. Ragg.
 Hawea Mataira who had last played for City in 1937 was returning to the club after spending 1938 back on the East Coast.
 In mid March W.K.
 Greer, the Canterbury rugby representative joined the City side.
-He was reported “to be a good fullback, with a year’s representative experience as a wing-three quarter”.
-On July 28 former City player Robert Clark passed away.
+He was reported “to be a good fullback, with a year's representative experience as a wing-three quarter”.
+On July 28 former City player Robert Clark died.
 He had played for City from 1916 to 1920 and represented Auckland in one match in 1919 which was against New Zealand on May 24.
 He scored a try in the match.
 Clark was survived by a wife.

 On August 28 City held a combined dance with the Ponsonby club at the Metropole Cabaret.
 The colours used to decorate the venue were blue, black, and red.
 City held their annual picnic at Tui Glen, Henderson on October 29.